Ashe/ashe.github.io/data/content/blog/2022/11/Making-Notakto-In-Haskell-With-Apecs-And-Raylib.md

 }
 :::

-# Visualising the state of the game

 :::{.gitrepo header="Notakto"}
-A link to the repository's commit for the following section can be found [here](https://github.com/Ashe/Notakto/tree/e71210405272674b49929c70cca0e2006df3888e).
+A link to the corresponding commit for the previous section can be found [here](https://github.com/Ashe/Notakto/tree/0852350c18071b6332899639055d3c38c1976963).
 :::

+# Visualising the state of the game

 ## What should be an entity?